 - The high cost of insurance if the patient chooses to go to out-of-network healthcare providers (out-of-network hospitals/clinics are expensive than in-network hospitals/clinics).

-- The increased cost of servicing the policies issued to patients who require high medical attention
+- The increased cost of servicing the policies issued to patients who require great medical attention

 A coinsurance is a win-win situation for both the insured and the insurer as it reduces the cost for the insurer and provides adequate support to the insured in case of a sudden spike in healthcare costs.